FakeCast/storage_monitor/README.md

 https://github.com/ciarams87/PyU4V - I got many problems trying to install some python libraries on my Linux machine, so I decided to recode some functions from PyU4V in Ruby.

 ## RUVNX.rb
-  Script that runs the commands via navseccli on VNX array's to get performance data
+  Script that run commands via navseccli on VNX array's to get performance data

 ## vnx__monitoring.rb
   File that make the requests, parse data and put in InfluxDB